zihan001/multi-agent-trader/ARCHITECTURE.md

 ## System Overview

-This is a portfolio demonstration project that simulates a crypto trading firm powered by multiple AI agents.
-The system fetches real market data from Binance, analyzes it through specialized LLM agents, and executes simulated trades. **All components are fully implemented and operational.**
+This is a portfolio demonstration project showcasing an AI-powered trading advisory platform.
+The system integrates real Binance market data and testnet trading, where specialized AI agents analyze markets and provide recommendations that you review and execute manually.
+This demonstrates a realistic **human-in-the-loop** production workflow. **All components are fully implemented and operational.**

 ## Architecture Components